qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 5. ByteArray[4] = 62 xor 61 = 3
 6. ByteArray[5] = 52 xor 52 = 0

-Convert the resulting values to Unicode strings (16 bits) ```$string = [System.Text.Encoding]::Unicode.GetString($byteArray)``` and pipe the results to a file ```Write-Output $string | Out-File -FilePath c:\output\eset1.bin```, yields a .NET PE executable file which can be loaded into the application domain of the caller.
+I've decided to generate the file for further analysis without executing it.
+I've added the following lines on to the PowerShell script:

+<pre><code class="bash">$string = [System.Text.Encoding]::Unicode.GetString($byteArray)
+Write-Output $string | Out-File -FilePath c:\output\eset1.bin</code></pre>

+The first line converts the variable to Unicode string (using 16 bits), while the second line allows to the results to a file.

-I'm commenting a few lines to be able to safely generate any encoded files:
+To prevent the code injection operation I have commented a few lines to be able to safely generate the encoded file:

 ![](../assets/Abusing-Internet-Archive/eset1-commented-1.png)

 ![](../assets/Abusing-Internet-Archive/eset1-commented-2.png)

-The last operation in this script is to download a new txt file "atomic1.txt" using ```IEX (New-Object Net.WebClient).DownloadString```.
-This new file is another PowerShell script, yet again with the extension name changed to "txt".
+The final operation this script performs, is to download a new file named "atomic1.txt" using the <span class="highlight-green">IEX (New-Object Net.WebClient).DownloadString</span> command.

+This file is another PowerShell script, a longer one than the one in the previous file.
 The top of the file:

 ![](../assets/Abusing-Internet-Archive/atomic1-first-look.png)

-The end of the file:
+And the end of the file:

 ![](../assets/Abusing-Internet-Archive/atomic1-endofscript.png)